ad9311/xpense/README.md

 This command will correctly set up the database.</br>

-Lastly, run `npm install` necessary for Rspec
+Lastly, run `npm install` necessary for Rspec.

 Now access the project with `rails s` to launch the server and then follow the link http://127.0.0.1:3000 to open it in the browser.</br>